Geopolitical Conflict and Your Portfolio: What History Suggests and What to Do Now

 If you’re an entrepreneur, you already know what it feels like when uncertainty spikes.

 A key employee leaves unexpectedly.
-A supplier changes terms.
+A vendor changes terms.
 A big customer delays a decision.
 You don’t get to vote on whether disruption happens — you only get to decide how you respond.

 International conflict works the same way for markets.

 The U.S.–Iran conflict is serious, and it’s normal to feel uneasy when headlines move fast.
-But before you make portfolio changes, it helps to step back and look at how markets have behaved around prior shocks — and, more importantly, why long-term investors tend to do better with a steady process than with reactive decisions.
+But before you make portfolio changes, it helps to step back and look at how markets have behaved around prior shocks — and, more importantly, how this recent conflict reinforces the importance of doing your homework on investments and portfolio construction.

 This isn’t a prediction piece.
 It’s a perspective piece.